MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/unified-interface/admin/unified-service-desk-interactive-service-hub-package.md

  Here’s what you’ll see when you install the interactive service hub package:

-- **Dashboard** tab: Opens the Dynamics 365 for Customer Engagement apps customer service dashboard.
+- **Dashboard** tab: Opens the Dynamics 365 Customer Engagement apps customer service dashboard.

 - **My Work** tab: Shows a list of all active cases assigned to a service rep.